 I teared up hearing first-hand accounts from Norway and Sweden about the education of political refugee children seeking a better life, which in many ways mirrors that in the US.
 It was powerful to stand with the National Education Association (3 million members) and the American Federation of Teachers (1.4 million members) and speak to the global atrocities school-aged children are experiencing on our southern boarders.
 This echoed global accounts of students in Norway who are being deported from school and how the Swedish systems are not prepared to handle the influx of refugees since 2015.

 The current realities of school-aged children around the globe was solidifying on our global importance.
 We unanimously passed an urgent resolution.
 The entire process reminded me of the privileges we hold in solidarity in Utah to participate in our statewide UEA House of Delegates and our NEA Representative Assembly to conduct official business.
 Our global support can provide credibility in order to continue to improve the strategic development goal and prospect that EVERY child has access to a quality education.

 What I take out of this experience is that we need more opportunities locally, nationally and globally to share the everyday realities with each other.
-In four years (2023) this congress will convene again in the South American region.
-I would love to see more Utah teacher, aspiring educators and retirees participate as delegates, observers or guests in this eye-opening opportunity.
+In four years (2023) this World Congress will convene again in the South American region.
+I would love to see more Utah teacher, aspiring educators and retirees participate as delegates, observers or guests in the NEA Delegation to this eye-opening opportunity.
 I would love to see Utah bring more attendees to Education International as members, leaders and future leaders.
 Together we can witness, develop relationships and raise our voices on a global stage.

 Worldwide Fight to Provide ‘Education for All’